iancleary/new-component/README.md

 ## Example Usage

-The first and only arguement is the name of the component to create.
+The first and only argument is the name of the component to create.

 ```bash
 ❯ new-component Backdrop